EcologyMemory Aid

 • pH — neutral optimum (~7); acid or alkaline conditions slow enzyme activity

-How decomposers feed — "Secrete, Digest, Absorb" (SDA): Decomposers Secrete enzymes outside their body, enzymes Digest the organic material into small soluble molecules, then the decomposer Absorbs those molecules.
-This is different from animals, which ingest food first and then digest it internally.
+How decomposers feed — "Secrete, Digest, Absorb" (SDA): Decomposers Secrete enzymes outside their body; enzymes Digest the organic material into small soluble molecules; the decomposer then Absorbs those molecules.
+Compare this to animals: animals ingest first, then digest internally.

-Ideal compost conditions: Think of a composting heap as needing the opposite of a fridge — warm (not cold), moist (not dry), aerated (not compacted).
+Ideal compost conditions: Think of a compost heap needing the opposite of a fridge — warm (not cold), moist (not dry), aerated (not compacted).
 These conditions maximise decomposer activity and produce finished compost fastest.

 Quick Check: A student sets up four identical pots, each containing the same mass of leaf litter and soil.
-The pots are kept at four different temperatures: 5 degrees C, 20 degrees C, 37 degrees C, and 60 degrees C for four weeks.
-Predict and explain the results, including which pot would have the most decomposition and which would have the least.
+The pots are kept at 5 °C, 20 °C, 37 °C, and 60 °C for four weeks.
+Predict and explain the results.

 Quick Check: A biogas generator produces methane from food waste under anaerobic conditions.
-A student suggests that the biogas generator would work more efficiently if oxygen was added.
+A student suggests that adding oxygen would make it work more efficiently.
 Evaluate this suggestion.

 Quick Check: A farmer wants to maximise the rate of decomposition in a compost heap.
-Using your knowledge of factors affecting decomposition, suggest three practical steps the farmer should take and explain the biological reason for each step.
+Suggest three practical steps and explain the biological reason for each.

 Keep building this topic